-1. Samples must be traceable using METRC
+1. Samples must be traceable using the state approved seed-to-sale tracking system.

-DI.
-Sample Collection Plan
+E. Sample Collection Plan

 - 1. Product must be tested for cannabinoid profile and contaminants. - 2.
-Products to be tested include: - finished plant material - cannabis resin - cannabis concentrates - vaporizers - MIPs - 3.
+Products to be tested include: - finished plant material - cannabis resin - cannabis concentrates - MIPs - 3.
 Each production batch must be sampled and analyzed, and samples collected for production batch must be representative of all product in the batch. - 4.
 Production batch must be collected in a ready-to-use condition.
 Ready-to-use means ready for packaging or post-packaging. - 5.
 After samples are collected, entire production batch must be stored securely in the vault. - 6.
 For sample volume requirements see laboratory testing chart. - 7.
 It is important to assure the sample is representative and prepared correctly.
 Always inquire with the approved analytical laboratory to find out what method works best.

-DII.
-Prior to Sample Collection
+F. Prior to Sample Collection